“Race and Racism in Cincinnati” 3-Part Docuseries

 “Race and Racism in Cincinnati” Tour*

-The “Race and Racism in Cincinnati” bus tour aims to tell Cincinnati’s history from the racial margins, a perspective that is not often given voice in school curricula or in mainstream (white) culture.
+The “Race and Racism in Cincinnati” bus tour took people across Cincinnati to hear stories and perspectives from the racial margins.
 Recognizing that Black bodies viscerally experience racism and that trauma is tied to space, we felt it was necessary to not only learn about racism but to center the learning experience in our bodies by standing in spaces of racial significance that we otherwise might not notice.
+The tour featured six stops, including the Black Brigade Statue, Jennie Davis Porter park, and King Records.
+When the COVID-19 pandemic started, the bus tour was canceled and we were able to continue this work by creating the Race and Racism in Cincinnati docuseries.